batsonjay/uploadDistributor/docs/architecture.md

 - **Daemon**: Core processing unit that handles uploads and distribution.
 - **Web Client**: Browser-based interface for users to upload and manage content.
-- **macOS Client**: Desktop application for macOS with a FileZilla-like UX.
+- **macOS Client**: Desktop application for macOS

 ## Upload Flow

 1. User uploads an `.mp3` file and a songlist file via a client.
 2. The client sends the files and metadata to the daemon via its API.
-3. The daemon forks a process to handle the upload.
+3. The daemon creates a worker thread to handle the upload.
-4. The forked process:
+4. The worker thread:
    - Stores the media file transiently.
    - Normalizes and stores the songlist persistently.
    - Uploads the media to AzuraCast, Mixcloud, and SoundCloud.